Denis Osipov

-Denis Andreyevich Osipov (born May 9, 1987), also competing as Dannisi Aoxibofu, is a Russian-born Chinese professional ice hockey defenceman.
-Born in Russia, he is currently an unrestricted free agent.
+Denis Andreyevich Osipov (born May 9, 1987), also competing as Dannisi Aoxibofu, is a former Russian-born Chinese professional ice hockey defenceman.
 He most recently played under contract with HC Kunlun Red Star of the Kontinental Hockey League (KHL).
 He represented China at the 2022 Winter Olympics.

 During the 2015–16 season, Osipov played 21 games with Admiral Vladivostok before he was claimed off waivers by Metallurg Magnitogorsk on November 9, 2015.

 Due to his stint in China, Osipov was called up to represent the China men's national ice hockey team for the 2022 Winter Olympics.